 Our Bernese Mountain Dogs & Standard Poodles

-All of our founding dogs were thoroughly researched and have their certificate of health, have been OFA hip and elbow evaluated as normal, and eyes cleared by parentage, blood and genetic tested and come from champion and grand champion bloodlines so that our Premier Bernedoodle program can be the very best.
+All of our founding dogs were thoroughly researched and have their certificate of health, have been OFA hip and elbow evaluated as normal, and eyes cleared by parentage, heart checked and certified, blood and genetic tested and come from champion and grand champion bloodlines so that our Premier Bernedoodle program can be the very best.

 Our bloodlines help produce premium quality ("Premier") Bernedoodles that will display intelligence, playfulness, nice balanced fun and playful temperament, are family oriented, outstanding health, and provide years of enjoyment with your new family member.
 We have carefully researched many founding animals and selected only dogs that had champion and grand champion lines, displayed exemplary morphology (height, weight, coat type, and color/pattern and nice European drafty/blocky build) within the guidelines for AKC, and we tended to choose animals that best represented the AKC standard and that were within the upper size of the AKC range.
 We have selected Bernese mountain dogs based on having silky curly hair, that along with the Standard poodle coat, should produce a very low to non-shedding coat in our F1 Bernedoodles (we have carefully selected coats of our breeding dogs so as to maximize the non-shedding characteristic).
 Most people with allergy issues do not have any issues with our Premier Bernedoodles.
 However, if you want a 100% hypoallergenic larger dog breed, we also produce F1b and F1bb standard Premier Bernedoodles.
 Also, the standard poodle is a great option and we produce some of the best standards from exceptional champion bloodlines.
 You can see our tab on our poodles above.
 We will have about 1 litter per year and will consist of red and white parti, black and white parti, tuxedo red and white parti and could have some tricolor phantoms as well.